jenkinsci/vectorcast-execution-plugin/README.md

 ## Change Log

+### Version 0.78 (17 Jun 2024)
+- Adding in following capabilities
+    - Extended Cobertura format output for use with [Jenkins Coverage Plugin](https://github.com/jenkinsci/coverage-plugin)
+    - Unit Test Data format output in SonarQube format
+    - Adding capability to generate an index.html for all .html reports
+- Refactored New Job code to reduce duplication
+- Moved to Jenkins 2.454 and Java 11

 ### Version 0.77 (26 Dec 2023)
 - Updated for findbugs to spotbugs
 - Fixed changed based testing analysis for compound tests being shown as Skipped